RECRUITING & EMPLOYMENT SOLUTIONS

-CHA hired The Center’s research team to lead a landmark national study to uncover what would get more nurses and Millennials in general to apply and work in a children’s hospital.
-The results were so impactful, that The Center’s consulting team was asked to develop a social media scorecard for children’s hospital leaders to use to assess their social media efforts for employment branding and key recruiting outcomes.
+CHA hired CGK’s research team to lead a landmark national study to uncover what would get more nurses and Millennials in general to apply and work in a children’s hospital.
+The results were so impactful, that CGK’s consulting team was asked to develop a social media scorecard for children’s hospital leaders to use to assess their social media efforts for employment branding and key recruiting outcomes.

-The Center’s team then keynoted numerous CHA events to spread the message to hospital leadership in a variety of roles, from CEO to CHRO, CNO and CFO, for faster adoption across member hospitals.
+CGK’s team then keynoted numerous CHA events to spread the message to hospital leadership in a variety of roles, from CEO to CHRO, CNO and CFO, for faster adoption across their network of hospitals.

 Case Study Two:

 Distribution contractors are critical to construction and development.
 These contractors and their employees build the infrastructure necessary for commercial buildings, neighborhoods, power transfer, and all forms of resource distribution.
 This hardworking group of people creates tens of thousands of high-paying jobs and offers excellent career potential, but they were facing an extreme challenge getting Gen Z and Millennials to apply for, accept, and build a career in the industry.